sn0218/Newegg-Price-Tracker/README.md

 ## About CS50
+This project is the final project of CS50x.
-CS50 is a openware course from Havard University and taught by David J. Malan
+CS50 is a openware course from Havard University and taught by David J. Malan.

 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, and software engineering.
 Languages include C, Python, and SQL plus students’ choice of: HTML, CSS, and JavaScript (for web development).

-Thank you for CS50
+Thank you for CS50!